harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 #### Conversational implicature

 Pseudo-inference from inexact/incomplete information.
 Example: “Are you planning to be at school for lunch?”
 “I have to go to class in the morning and then I have a meeting at 2:30 pm” “_See you in the canteen, then_”.

+# Putting things together

+How to work, for instance, with syntax and semantics together?
+Build "ASTs" that automatically generate first order logic propositions (and compute the consequences, e.g. "Katia walks" -> "Someone walks" - Natural Language Inference: yes: proof, no: proof of the negation, unknown: no proof, Textual Entailment).

+Cool stuff:
+- FraCaS
+- Grammatical Framework (+ Coq)
+- Damn NNs
+- HYBRID SYSTEMS -> Conference